-We hope you are all enjoying our “Tea with Emily” Facebook Live Streams.
-If you missed any of our previous ones, you can find a recording by scrolling our Facebook or direct links on our past events page.
+We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
+If you missed our “Burn Out: 2021 Style“ last month in February, you can find a recording by scrolling our Facebook or direct links on our past events page.

 Every other month, I host a 30-60 minute Build Your Library homeschooling chat.
 You can ask questions about homeschooling, using Build Your Library curriculum, book recommendations, etc. We will announce the date ahead of time, and you will be able to submit questions you would like to cover.
 Additionally, you can also ask questions during the interactive live stream.
 Grab a mug of tea (or coffee) and cozy up with our virtual hangout!

 I hope your school year is going well!
-If you are looking for inspiration, here are some articles you might find helpful:
+If you are looking for inspiration during the long winter months, here are some articles you might find helpful:

 We have well over 100 blog posts on various homeschooling and book-related topics if you want to browse for more.